 - June – October: Mentor assignments (ongoing)

-- November 15: Pitch training seminar (via Web conference or in person in Madrid)
+- November 14: Pitch training seminar (via Web conference)

 IDEA² Global stages

-- Project teams are recruited internationally through an open call from universities, medical centers, and entrepreneur sector
+- Project teams are recruited internationally through a call from universities, medical centers, and entrepreneur sector

 - Focus on people and teams that can benefit most from mentorship and international expertise